asyml/forte/CONTRIBUTING.md

 ##### Notebook Dependency
 As notebook will be running in github CI, we need to consider its package dependencies and add required packages in `matrix.notebook-details.dep`.
-As current notebook needs to use fortex packages, so we limit torch version == 1.5.0 while testing notebooks.
+As current notebooks requires fortex packages, so we limit torch version == 1.5.0 while testing notebooks.

 #### Notebook Output